spoilaro/spoilaro/README.md

 ## About

-Computer science student from Finland.
+Software developer/computer science student from Finland.
 Always ready to learn new things.
 For 2022 looking to contribute more to open source projects.

 ### Languages: